NEWS

 - Added bootstrap-based standard error estimates as an option to both

-; currently, this option is only available for non-sampled-split calls (i.e., with sample_splitting = FALSE
+vim and cv_vim; currently, this option is only available for non-sampled-split calls (i.e., with sample_splitting = FALSE)

 - Updated sample-splitting behavior to match more closely with theoretical results (and improve power!): namely, that since estimation of the nuisance regression functions (i.e., the regression of outcome on all covariates and outcome on the reduced set of covariates) can be treated as fixed in making inference, sample-splitting is only necessary for evaluating predictiveness.
 Thus, the final regression functions from a call to